akhil-kmr/1D-atmospheric-simulations-of-the-Early-Earth-and-Exoplanets/README.md

 **Affiliation:** Institute of Astronomy, University of Cambridge

 ## Overview
-This repository hosts the data and configuration files for the study: **"The development of the ozone layer under an evolving Sun"**.
+This repository hosts the data and configuration files: **"The development of the ozone layer under an evolving Sun"**.

 We explore the evolution of Earth's ozone ($O_3$) layer across geological history.
 By simulating thousands of atmospheric states, we investigate how the ozone layer responds to:
 1.  **Atmospheric Oxygenation:** Varying $O_2$ levels from the Archean to the modern day (0.1 to 150 % of Present Atmospheric Levels).